 or marital therapy have been reported to be effective.

-Psychotherapy concentrates on interrupting the binge-purge cycle and helping the patient regain control over her eating behavior.
+Therapy centers around interrupting the binge-purge cycle and helping the patient regain control over her eating behavior.

-control, admission to an eating disorders treatment program may help the individual let go of their behaviors so they can concentrate on treatment.
-Inpatient or outpatient treatment includes behavior
+control, admission to an eating disorders treatment program may help the individual.

 modification therapy, which may take place in highly structured settings.
 Individual psychotherapy and family therapy, which address the eating disorder as a symptom of unresolved conflict, may help